Prefer to contact us online instead?

 Cognitive-behavioral therapy is an important part of MAT.

-Dual diagnosis treatment is another crucial element of a MAT program.
+Dual-diagnosis treatment is another crucial element of an MAT program.
 Most of the time, people don’t just wake up one day and choose to take the path of addiction.
 Typically, an underlying cause or another mental disorder pushes them down this path.

 Simply treating the addiction without addressing underlying issues can result in relapse after treatment.
 The reason is that the core issue that led to the addiction remains and continues to wreak havoc on their well-being.

-Before people can decide if medication-assisted treatment (MAT) is right for them, they must understand this type of program and treat their specific needs.
-In short, medication-assisted treatment for drug abuse combines therapy and medication management for co-occurring disorders.
+Before deciding if medication-assisted treatment (MAT) is right for you, you must first understand how this type of program works to treat your specific needs.
+Medication-assisted treatment for substance abuse combines therapy and medication management for co-occurring disorders.

-MAT is a proven method by the Food and Drug Administration (FDA) and other organizations to help people overcome more than just successfully treating drug addiction.
-Most importantly, helps sustain recovery more efficiently.
-For example, medication-assisted treatment for alcohol abuse typically combines taking naltrexone in combination with behavioral therapy and counseling.
+MAT is a proven method by the Food and Drug Administration (FDA) and other organizations to help people overcome—more than just successfully treating—drug addiction.
+Most importantly, medication-assisted treatment helps sustain recovery more efficiently.

-It’s important to note that everyone and their circumstances are unique, which means not all treatment methods will work the same way for each person.
-Different medications and counseling approaches are chosen for people based on a variety of factors.
+It’s important to note that not all treatment methods will work the same way for each person.
+Different medications and counseling approaches are chosen for each individual based on a variety of factors.

 Medication-assisted treatment for substance abuse in New Jersey